daviebadger/books/restructuredtext/restructuredtext.rst

 .. note::

    The ``unicode`` directive is the only substitution directive which may contain a comment after a substituted text:

    .. code:: rst

-      .. |substitution| directive-name:: substituted-text .. comment
+      .. |substitution| unicode:: substituted-text .. comment

 Replace Directive
 """""""""""""""""